SethEden/plugin-one/README.md

 # AppPlugin-One
-An example plugin implementation for the NodeJS-App console application
+An example plugin implementation for the NodeJS-App console application.